-We took in the sites of North Granby – the awesome Granby Oak (old CTMQ Visit here) and then drove around up into Massachusetts and across the Southwick Jog (CTMQ report on the Jog here – one of the most popular pages on the whole site) and then down and around and ultimately to this place: Sweet Pea Cheese.
-I should note that there’s another cheese maker in East Granby at Griffin Farm, but they weren’t open when we drove by.
-(We have subsequently been there though.)
+We took in the sites of North Granby – the awesome Granby Oak (CTMQ visits here) and then drove around up into Massachusetts and across the Southwick Jog (CTMQ report on the Jog here – one of the most popular pages on the whole site) and then down and around and ultimately to this place: Sweet Pea Farm at the House of Hayes.

-I think Sweet Pea only offers goat cheeses, even though they do sell cow’s milk and yogurts.
-Their list of chevres is rivaled only by that of maybe Beltane Farm down in Lebanon (CTMQ Visit here).
+When we visited, Sweet Pea only offered goat cheeses, even though they do sell cow’s milk and yogurts.
+In my experience, their list of chevres is rivaled in variety only by that of maybe Beltane Farm down in Lebanon (CTMQ Visit here).
 I can’t remember how many were for sale at the time of our visit, but I do recall having to make a difficult decision.
 According to their website, they make: Plain, garlic & dill, dill, Garlic oregano, black pepper, cranberry, orange honey and apricot maple chevres.
 Pretty impressive list!